gogins/csound-webserver-opcodes/README.md

 *i_rpc_port* - The number of a port on `localhost` that the Csound proxy will use for JSON-RPC calls.
 If omitted, the port defaults to 8383.

-*i_browser_handle* - The return value is a handle to the newly created browser.
+*i_browser_handle* - Returns a handle to the newly created browser.
 The other WebKit opcodes must take such a handle as their first pfield.

 ## Performance